essy2017/essy-evaluator/README.md

   - '&&'
   - '||'

-### parse(expression {String})
+### parse (expression {String})
-Parses an expression into tokens. `parse` returns an array of simple token objects, each with properties `type {String}` and `value {Any}`.
+Parses an expression into tokens. `parse()` returns an array of simple token objects, each with properties `type {String}` and `value {Any}`.
 The token type can be one of the
 following:

-  - *name* All strings not enclosed in quotes are converted to name tokens.
+  - __name__ All strings not enclosed in quotes are converted to name tokens.
 The value is equal to the name.
-  - *number* Numbers represented in decimal or scientific notiation.
+  - __number__ Numbers represented in decimal or scientific notiation.
-  - *operator* Any operator defined in the operator list.
+  - __operator__ Any operator defined in the operator list.
+  - __string__ Any string encapsulated in quotes.

+`parse()` will throw a `ParseException` in the following cases:

+  - Invalid number
+  - Invalid trailing operator
+  - Unrecognized operator
+  - Unterminated string

+### updateOperators (operators {Object})
+Updates valid operator list.
+Keys should be the operator (e.g., '+') and values indicate whether the operator is valid.
+Values can be "truthy" or "falsey".

+    parser.updateOperators({

+      // Disable some built-in operators. false or 0 work just as well.
+      '+': false,
+      '*': 0,

+      // Add some custom operators.
+      '$': true,
+      '#': 1
+    });